colcamenterprises-collab/final-dashboard-4/replit.md

 ## Overview
 This project is a comprehensive restaurant management dashboard designed to streamline operations, enhance efficiency, and boost profitability through AI-powered analytics and real-time insights.
 It integrates with external POS systems and AI services to provide automated sales analysis, inventory management, and marketing tools.
 The core vision is to offer a centralized, data-driven platform for restaurant decision-making.

-## CRITICAL SECURITY FIX (November 18, 2025)
-**Data Protection Update**: All dangerous `onDelete: Cascade` relationships between DailySales/DailySalesV2 and expense tables (ShoppingPurchase, WageEntry, OtherExpense, DailyStock) have been changed to `onDelete: Restrict`.
-This prevents accidental deletion of expense data when sales records are modified or deleted.
-The database now enforces referential integrity, rejecting any deletion attempt that would orphan expense records.

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Code isolation policy: Once functionality is working and tested, isolate it to prevent breaking when updating other sections.